Hexagon/pup/README.md

 ## Contributions

 Contributions to Pup are very welcome!
-Please read [CONTRIBUTING.md](/docs/CONTRIBUTING.md), fork the repository, make your changes, and submit a pull request.
+Please read [the contibuting section](/docs/MANUAL.md#contributing) of the manual, fork the repository, make your changes, and submit a pull request.
 We appreciate all feedback and contributions that help make Pup better.